 - If the toes or fingers are frostbitten, place gauze bandages or cotton balls between toes and fingers to permit these areas to dry.
 Thoroughly drying affected areas can prevent infection.

-- The child may have a burning sensation after warming.
+- The affected person may have a burning sensation after warming.

 - The affected skin may blister, swell, become painful or turn blue, red or purple.